 - Built-in HEOS Wireless Multi-Room Technology

-When buying a home theater receiver, the size of the unit might not be top of mind as part of your purchase.
-However, for those with limited space, an AV unit like the Marantz NR1711 Slim ensures you have all the power you need in a slim shell that’s only 3.5 inches tall or roughly half the size of the average home theater receiver.
+If you have limited space, an AV unit like the Marantz NR1711 Slim ensures you have all the power you need in a slim shell that’s only 3.5 inches tall or roughly half the size of the average home theater receiver.

 Of course, a reduced size does mean some tradeoffs in that the amplifier inside the NR1711 had to scale down so you only receive 50W per channel.
 You’ll still have seven available channels with the amplifier as well as 8K/60Hz passthrough, so don’t expect to be too disappointed.